Skip to content

 Hotline (855) 940-6125

 Everyone interviewed believes that their tattoos are talismans of inner power and self-love.
-Each one has a tale to tell, from capturing the most meaningful, intentional choices to the most unplanned of events.
+Each has a tale, from capturing the most meaningful, intentional choices to the most unplanned events.
 “People frequently ask me if I’ll regret getting tattoos.
 I believe that maybe a little, yes.
-I don’t regret being that person or having those experiences, but I also see them as a kind of scrapbook that shows me at various ages and phases “says Be.come Project creator and fitness expert Bethany C. Meyers.
+I don’t regret being that person or having those experiences.
+Still, I also see them as a scrapbook that shows me at various ages and phases, “says Be.come Project creator and fitness expert Bethany C. Meyers.

 “Simply put, the line connecting my finger to my toe is a picture of me.
 I consider it to be a part of my body, similar to a birthmark I acquired later in life”, they include.

-Mental health tattoos give you a sense of authority, which is a recurring theme in these conversations.
+Mental health tattoos give you a sense of authority, a recurring theme in these conversations.
 According to Vinita Mehta, Ph.D., a psychologist in Washington, D.C., “a recent study from the University of the Free State in South Africa indicated that the main motivation for having a tattoo was to record an achievement, a milestone, or a loss.”
-Additionally, they can raise your self-esteem: Tattoos are an investment in oneself, according to Rubendall, similar to working out.
-You’re trying to improve your body in order to become a better version of yourself, he continues.
+Additionally, they can raise your self-esteem: Tattoos are an investment in oneself, similar to working out, according to Rubendall.
+He continues that you’re trying to improve your body to become a better version of yourself.

 Rubendall adds that some clients go so far as to call the tattooing procedure therapeutic.
 It might even stand for self-love and self-care.
-According to tattoo artist Amanda Wachob, “I frequently hear from women who want to get tattoos as a way to do something good for themselves.”
+According to tattoo artist Amanda Wachob, “I frequently hear from women who want to get tattoos to do something good for themselves.”

 However, your tattoo’s placement might have just as much significance as the tattoo itself.
 Choosing the location of your tattoo is quite empowering, according to Mariah.
 “My hands are covered in tattoos, which I can see every time I do downward dog during yoga.
-They serve as a reminder of my strength and value “she claims.
-People frequently decide on a location for one of two reasons, according to Mariah: “They want a tattoo on a region of their body that they celebrate, or they want it on a body part that they want to learn to love.”
+They serve as a reminder of my strength and value, “she claims.
+According to Mariah, people frequently decide on a location for one of two reasons: “They want a tattoo on a region of their body that they celebrate, or they want it on a body part that they want to learn to love.”

 First-class Facilities & Amenities